Hearing Better for the Holidays

 We don’t want you to be the head nodding, smiling bystander anymore… we want you to be part of the conversation because YOU MATTER!

-- Attention: Gain attention of the person you are trying to speak with first.
+- Attention: Gain the attention of the person you are trying to speak with first.
 For example, say his/her name, then tap a shoulder or arm lightly or walk in front in his/her sight.

 - Facial Cues: Make sure you are facing the person.
 This suggestion is not just about lip reading.
 Facial expression and body language can add vital information to the conversation.
 Make sure you keep your hands away from your face as well.
 It also helps to not talk with food in your mouth nor chew gum.
 Sometimes even larger beards and mustaches can affect lip reading.